cdonnat/padacore/README.md

-Padacore is an Eclipse plugin providing Ada support in Eclipse.
+Padacore is an Eclipse plugin providing Ada support for Eclipse.

 ### How to import Padacore into eclipse

 Requirements :
 * git
-* eclipse
+* eclipse (3.7.2 or above)

 [1] Clone Padacore repository
 * git clone https://github.com/cdonnat/padacore.git